 - Isolation.
-Separating people who are ill from others to keep the disease from spreading.
+Separating people who are ill from others who are not ill to keep the disease from spreading.

-You're likely practicing social distancing if there's ongoing community spread of COVID-19 where you live.
+You've likely been practicing social distancing, often called physical distancing, during the COVID-19 pandemic.
 For example, you're likely keeping social distance by staying at least 6 feet (2 meters) away from others outside your home and avoiding large groups.
 Follow specific social distancing guidelines from the U.S. Centers for Disease Control and Prevention (CDC), World Health Organization (WHO) and your local health department.

-Doctors or local health departments may ask or require people to go into quarantine who've recently had close contact with someone with COVID-19, who might have been exposed to COVID-19, or who've recently traveled from a place with ongoing community spread.
+Doctors or local health departments may ask or require people to go into quarantine who might have been exposed to COVID-19 or who've recently had close contact with someone with COVID-19.
+Close contact means you've been within 6 feet (2 meters) of someone with COVID-19.
+Going into quarantine can help to prevent spread of illness from people with COVID-19 before they feel ill or have symptoms.
 Quarantine can mean staying at a specific facility or staying at home.
 People who don't develop symptoms of COVID-19 after the quarantine period ends are released.